Life Vest Inside

 Life Vest Inside (LVI) is a 501(c)(3) non-profit grassroots organization based in New York City.

-Life Vest Inside acts to prevent social issues such as bullying, depression, and substance abuse from village man by taking a proactive approach.

-Founder

-Orly Wahba is an educator, entrepreneur, and community activist.
-In 2011, Wahba founded Life Vest Inside, with the goal to empower and unite through the power of kindness.
-Through Life Vest Inside, Wahba encourages people to embrace the incredible power of giving and recognize that in times of hardship, kindness, like a life vest, keeps the world afloat.

-LVI gained international acclaim when Wahba's short film Kindness Boomerang went viral, reaching over 80 million people and counting; landing her a spot to speak at TED2013 on the magic of kindness.

-Wahba frequently tours giving talk at schools, college campuses, companies and organizations that are interested in incorporating a culture of kindness in their establishments.
-She is represented by the MacMillan Speakers Bureau.

-Wahba received her Bachelor's Degree from Brooklyn College in Film Production and English.
-She also received a Master's Degree in Jewish History from Touro College.
-In November 2012 Wahba was elected to the International Council of the World Kindness Movement.
-She is currently working on publishing her book, a Guide to Kindness, through MacMillan publishers.

 Activities

 LVI has been featured on The Today Show, NBC, CBS, and other media outlets.

-Film and Media
+Film and media

 In October 2011, Life Vest Inside posted a video called Kindness Boomerang.
 Shot all in one take, it shows a chain reaction of random kindness, as strangers are helped—and then help others—through a bustling cityscape.
 Kindness Boomerang was shot on September 1, 2010.

-Revolution of Love: released November 13, 2015, set to LVI's original song "Revolution of Love" in which a struggling musician utilizes his talents to help a homeless man find hope in a time of despair.
+Revolution of Love: A video in which a struggling musician utilizes his talents to help a homeless man find hope in a time of despair.
+Released November 13, 2015.

 Dance for Kindness

 In 2012, Life Vest Inside initiated Dance For Kindness, a WorldWide event in celebration of World Kindness Day.
-Groups from across the globe join together to perform a Kindness Freezmob/Flashmob to the same song, same dance, all happening on the same day.
-The purpose of Dance for Kindness is to show that regardless of the differences in race, religion, ethnicity culture and background — the common thread that ties us together is kindness.
+Groups from across the globe join to perform a Kindness Freezmob/Flashmob to the same song, same dance, all happening on the same day.

-The Dance for Kindness flagship location is in the heart of NYC, Times Square.
+The Dance for Kindness flagship location is Times Square.

 In 2015, several Celebrity Ambassadors joined Life Vest Inside including: